fe-data/fe-docs/docs/getting-started/introduction.rst

 `Realtime tracking <https://player.vimeo.com/video/566996933>`_ and showing additional Points of Interest and description on the map as defined by the event organizer.
 Examples: First aid stations on the track, eateries on the track, checkpoints on the track, ...

-Realtime track updates and realtime news messages from the event organizer.
+Realtime track updates and news messages from the event organizer.
+Load tickets directly into the App from the ``order thank you`` page.

 .. raw:: html